 If the sales representative of your company has only one objective, meeting the quota, they are selling themselves short.
 Make sure that your salesperson has a number of goals are it weekly or monthly.
 Only then you can increase the odds of them meeting a more significant amount in their sales.

-Even a smaller goal will allow your sales representative build confidence in themselves with their incremental wins.
+Even a smaller goal will allow your sales representatives to build confidence in themselves with their incremental wins.
 Not only that it will help you track and monitor the progress of your representatives towards bigger goals which will give you more time to think a strategy through to help struggling representatives.

 A study done at Harvard University suggests one key factor to increase motivation is to set specific goals beyond solely telling yourself that you’ll do your best.
 According to the study, students who were goal-oriented performed 30% better than the students without any goals.
-Now think about what could 30% better performance from your each of salesperson do for your company?
+Now think about what could 30% better performance from each salesperson do for your company?

 Below are given some ideas on how to set an individual and team level sales goal.
 It can look like a lot of work, but the result makes it worth it.

 Your team or personal goals must align with the annual sales goal of your company.
 If you work backward from your annual revenue goal, you will be able to figure out the monthly sales target for your business.
 Once you have your goal defined, the next step is to figure what amount of product does your teams, department and individual sales representatives have to sell to meet the target.